oghusky/DV_Study_Hall_Monday/basic_HTML_CSS_JS/README.md

 In this session we will be making a simple user profile using, HTML, CSS, and Javascript.

 We will be using Bootstrap to help format the layout of our profile page.
+To read more about Bootstrap click here [here](https://getbootstrap.com/docs/4.4/getting-started/introduction/)

 ## Visual Analogy
 If we compare web languages to the structure of a house: